Ziharrk/Ziharrk.github.io/index.md

 - A project on modeling Curry as a monad with memoization to increase runtime performance ([https://github.com/cau-placc/curry-monad](https://github.com/cau-placc/curry-monad)).

 ### Education
-- November 2020 - current: PhD Student at Kiel University in Computer Science
+- November 2020 - present: PhD Student at Kiel University in Computer Science
 - October 2018 - October 2020: Studied at Kiel University -- Master of Science (Computer Science) -- Graduated with Grade 1.0.
 - October 2015 - October 2018: Studied  at Kiel University -- Master of Science (Computer Science) -- Graduated with Grade 1.3.